imssp/myprojects/htmlacme/README.md

+#Hey Guys!!

-This is one of my first projects using HTML5 and CSS3.
+=> This is one of my first projects using HTML5 and CSS3.

-Its is a fully responsive website.
+=> Its is a fully responsive website.